MayCodesThings/maycodesthings.github.io/content/post/sql-insights-coffee-sales-hugo.md

 ---
-title: "Project 3: Coffee Sales Data EDA with SQL"
+title: "☕ Coffee Sales Data EDA with SQL"
 date: 2025-06-01
-slug: project-3-coffee-sales-sql
+slug: project-coffee-sales-sql
 tags: ["SQL", "EDA", "Window Functions", "CTEs"]
 description: "Exploratory Data Analysis using SQL to uncover revenue trends and customer behavior from coffee shop sales data."
 ---

-### ☕ Project Summary: Coffee Sales Data EDA with SQL
+###  Project Summary: Coffee Sales Data EDA with SQL

 This project explores transactional data from a coffee shop using only SQL, focusing on customer behavior, product popularity, and revenue trends.
 The dataset includes fields such as: